Pre-order UW Edition of Ivan Wyschnegradsky's Manual of Quarter-Tone Harmony.

 The publication of the first available English translation of composer and microtonal theorist Ivan Wyschnegradsky’s Manual of Quarter-Tone Harmony.
 This seminal work, originally published in 1932, posits the composer’s methodology and usage of quarter tones as a harmonic language.

-Produced with the permission of Association Wyschnegradsky (Paris, France) and Wyschnegradsky's heir Dmitri Vysneyev, this new edition is edited and with a foreword by Noah Kaplan and translated into English by Rosalie Kaplan.
+Produced with the permission of Association Wyschnegradsky (Paris, France) and Wyschnegradsky's heir Dmitri Vysneyev, this new edition is edited by Noah Kaplan and translated into English by Rosalie Kaplan.

 From the foreword:

 It is not an overstatement to say that the Manual of Quarter-Tone Harmony is a seminal work of music theory.
 It suggests groundbreaking pathways to the future development of harmony, utilizing the quarter tone as the basic interval of a 24-note octave.
 The book demonstrates the implementation of microtones in stages corresponding to the development of Western harmony.
 Beginning with the Baroque-like usage of quarter tones as ornaments and embellishments, it then introduces quarter-tone non-harmonic tones and altered triads, suggesting the harmonic practice of the Classical period.
 The treatment of quarter tones then extends from simple diatonic progressions to modulations in new quarter-tone keys, then on to quarter-tone chromatic harmony.
 Part Two introduces ‘artificial’ quarter-tone scales, followed by quarter-tone atonality and poly-tonality.
 Wyschnegradsky weaves quarter tones into the fabric of our common musical syntax, showing us how they can enrich—and supersede—our grammar.

 Audio: Wyschnegradsky's Musical Examples